 It could identify genetic cousins from ANY branch of your family tree.
 Furthermore, it reported HOW MUCH DNA you shared and categorized your relationship, i.e. parent and child, full sibling, half sibling, first cousin, second cousin etc.

-They also included an Ancestry Composition report to tell you the proportion of your DNA that came from each of 31 populations worldwide.
+They also included an Ancestry Composition report to tell you the proportion of your DNA that came from different populations worldwide.
 That report is also capable of picking up Native American and Ashkenazi Jewish ancestry.

-Since then, two other companies have introduced similar ancestry tests.
+Since then, three other companies have introduced similar ancestry tests.
 Family Tree DNA launched Family Finder in 2010 and Ancestry launched AncestryDNA in 2012.
-Neither of these tests includes health-related reports; but each of the three tests has unique strengths and limitations.
+The latest one is MyHeritage.
+None of these tests include health-related reports; but each of the tests has unique strengths and limitations.

 Since most people only take one test, there is not a lot of overlap in the three databases.
-So if you stop at one test, you risk missing out on important matches in the other two.
-That’s why getting into all three databases is an absolute must for adoptees seeking biological relatives.
-Serious genealogists are also taking advantage of all three tests.
+So if you stop at one test, you risk missing out on important matches in the others.
+That’s why getting into all the major databases is an absolute must for adoptees seeking biological relatives.
+Serious genealogists are also taking advantage of all the tests.

-This DNA test has attracted a huge database, approaching two million people in 2016.
+This DNA test has attracted a huge database.
 It’s the only DNA test to include FDA-approved health reports.
-And it’s the only autosomal test to also report your maternal haplogroup and (for males) your paternal haplogroup.
-As such, it is a good value even at a higher price than the other two tests.
+And also reports your maternal haplogroup and (for males) your paternal haplogroup.
+As such, it is a good value.

 Through some additional analysis, the Ancestry Composition report offers the most detailed breakdown of ethnic ancestry.
 For example, it can break Northwestern European into finer groupings such as British & Irish and French & German.
 Instead of just Southern European, it may show how much of that is specifically Italian.